-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2023 and have been adopted in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after January 1, 2024, and have been adopted in preparing these consolidated financial statements.
+None of these new standards, amendments to standards or interpretations had a material effect on the Company's consolidated financial statements.